 One answer that covered all:

-When my world fell apart, and life as I knew it, with no exaggeration, came to an end, I forced myself to ask those questions.
+When my world fell apart, and life as I knew it, came to an end, I forced myself to ask those questions.
 What did my faith mean to me and what was I going to do about it?

 My “good enough” faith was by no means “good enough.”
 I worked really hard to understand that.
 Faith cannot be a superficial duty one fulfills on Sundays.
 It cannot be a Scriptural quote thrown up on Facebook or something you’ll get to eventually.

 Jesus gave us two commandments that summarized all the Old Testament teachings, all the Commandments given Moses.

 Simple.
 And yet so hard.